DSD-DBS/capella-collab-manager/docs/user/docs/installation.md

 running production deployments on Microsoft AKS and Amazon EKS.
 The application is designed in such a way that no cluster scope is necessary.
 All operations run at the namespace level, so it even runs in shared OpenShift clusters.
-But even if you simply have a Linux server at your disposal, this is no obstacle.
+But also if you simply have a Linux server at your disposal, this is no obstacle.
-Setting up a cluster is easier than you think.

 If you already have a running cluster, have `kubectl` up and running and can reach the cluster, then you can skip this step.

 We provide instructions for some environments.
-If you set up the application in a different environment, we would be happy to receive a PR to help other users in the future.
+If you set up the application in a different environment, please document the installation and obstacles that you find and we would be happy to receive a PR to help other users in the future.

 === "microK8s"